isabella232/Specs-18/ODCM/odcm-feed.md

  - A mechanism by which data is accessible, a known location to fetch/push data.

+## Scenario 1 : Space Access

+Lisa Shipping arrives at Space A, for the sign-on process is redirected to logic running at the ODCM level, and gets a list of Spaces she can access.
+To avoid persistent load on ODCM, her local Space A can now store the list of Spaces she has access to.

+As she gets granted access to more Space B, both Space A and Space B can be notified of her updated list, the same for the revoking of access to Spaces.

-## Scenario 1 : Shared Variables
+## Scenario 2 : Shared Variables

 Barry Infrastructure has prepared some common infrastructure for the development teams to use, he would like to set up 1 set of variables that define connection strings and other related data once and make them available to any new space.

 Barry can set these up once in an existing space, and "publish" them with unrestricted access to all other spaces.
-The ODCM will have a name for this variable set
+The ODCM will have a name for this variable set so it's clear what the purpose of the set is.

+### Implementation
+ - A read-only in a subscribers Space

-## Scenario 2 : Air Gap
+## Scenario 3 : Air Gap

 [Discussion Here](https://github.com/OctopusDeploy/Specs/issues/3)